-On 23rd July, Sarah and Prince Andrew married at Westminster Abbey – just six months after becoming engaged.
-The Archbishop of Canterbury conducted the service, and around 100,000 people gathered outside of Buckingham Palace to see the couple’s first kiss on the royal balcony.
+On 23rd July, Sarah and Prince Andrew married at Westminster Abbey - just six months after becoming engaged.
+The BBC reported that 500 million television viewers tuned in to see the Queen's second eldest child marry.
+The Archbishop of Canterbury conducted the service, and around 100,000 people gathered outside of Buckingham Palace to see the couple's first kiss on the royal balcony.

 They later went on to their reception at Claridge's hotel.